Billy McCormack (Louisiana pastor): Christian ministry

 In early August 1994, McCormack invited Bill Horn and Peter LaBarbera, two opponents of homosexual rights, to Shreveport to make a presentation.
 Horn produced the video "The Gay Agenda"; La Barbera edited the newsletter the Lambda Report.
 After this meeting, the University Baptist Church burned to the ground.
 Though arson had been first suspected, authorities determined that the facility had instead been struck by lightning.

 In the 1950s, along with the staunchly segregationist newspaper publisher Ned Touchstone of Bossier City, McCormack had been an aide to Democratic U.S. Representative Overton Brooks, for whom the Veterans Administration Hospital in Shreveport is named.
 In time, however, McCormack endorsed civil rights for racial minorities.
 He served on Shreveport's Human Relations Commission, the Black History Committee, and the Martin Luther King Birthday Committee.
 For two years, he chaired the Human Rights Conference.

 In 2000, McCormack represented the Christian Coalition at the Million Family March held on the fifth anniversary of the Million Man March, organized in 1995 in Washington, D.C., by the Reverend Louis Farrakhan of the Nation of Islam.
 Joining McCormack on the stage was the Reverend Sun Myung Moon of the Unification Church of South Korea.
 McCormack said that prior to 2000 he had earlier been misinformed about Farrakhan:

 but when I heard that Minister Farrakhan had called for an agenda of love and reconciliation of the races, I knew I had to come and express my gratitude ...
 He is the one man that has the ear of so many people in America ...
 The Christian Coalition [has] been stereotyped quite well through the media as someone that's not acting in all peoples' best interest, but my being here is an indication that we stand for the rights of all people ... to work together and love one another for the Kingdom of God ...

-In 2008, still involved with the Religious Right, McCormack joined other ministers in the endorsement of former Governor Mike Huckabee of Arkansas for the Republican presidential nomination, which was ultimately taken by U.S. Senator John McCain of Arizona.
+In 2008, McCormack joined other ministers in the endorsement of former Governor Mike Huckabee of Arkansas for the Republican presidential nomination, which was ultimately taken by U.S. Senator John McCain of Arizona.
 In his support for Huckabee, McCormack described the Arkansan as "not only well equipped for the presidency, he has demonstrated godly and righteous leadership in government ...
 He will unify evangelicals nationwide ...
 He is America's logical choice."